-Over our twenty-plus year history, most of our firm's special projects have dealt in some fashion with troubled business entities.
+Over our twenty-five year history, most of our firm's special projects have dealt in some fashion with troubled business entities.

-Our firm's first new engagement after we began business was a request by two bankruptcy specialist legal firms for Joe Dawson's analysis of the federal income tax consequences of a proposed plan of reorganization in a major timber industry Chapter 11 proceeding.
-The attorneys were clearly satisfied; various members of those two firms continue to refer us new engagements over twenty years later.
+Our firm's first new engagement after we began business was a request by two bankruptcy specialist legal firms for Joe Dawson's analysis of the federal income tax consequences of a proposed reorganization plan in a major timber industry Chapter 11 proceeding.
+The attorneys were clearly satisfied; various members of those two firms still continue to refer us new engagements twenty-five years later.

 Many of Nina Gerbic's earliest litigation support engagements also involved Bankruptcy Court proceedings, and those engagements frequently called upon all of our other services in addition to Nina's expert witness reports and testimony.

-Joe also participated in that engagement.
-Once the debtors and their guarantors reached agreement with their various creditors on the economic results that they desired from the plan of reorganization, the debtors' counsel, a major Seattle legal firm, asked Joe for assistance in structuring that plan.
+Joe also played major roles in that engagement.
+Once the debtors and their guarantors reached agreement with their various creditors on the economic results that they desired from the plan of reorganization, the debtors' counsel from a major Seattle legal firm asked Joe for assistance in structuring that plan.
 Joe identified a series of transactions that accomplished all of the negotiated results without significant current income tax payments and without forfeiting carryforward of the unused net operating loss.

-Joe's tax planning assignment required a relatively sophisticated application of the consolidated income tax return regulations and the federal income tax provisions governing discharge of indebtedness income, transfers of partnership interests, and tax-deferred contributions to corporations, because the plan's negotiated terms called for the debtors' shareholder-guarantors to contribute the assets of other operating companies to the debtor group.
+Joe's tax planning assignment required a relatively sophisticated application of the consolidated income tax return regulations and of the diverse federal income tax provisions governing discharge of indebtedness income, transfers of partnership interests, and tax-deferred contributions to corporations.
+This is because the plan's negotiated terms called for the debtors' shareholder-guarantors to contribute the assets of other operating companies to the debtor group.
 And Joe's planning was further complicated by the existence of foreign minority ownership in one of the affiliated debtor companies.

-Becky Meehan also had a major role in that Chapter 11 engagement; once the plan of reorganization was confirmed and implemented, it was her responsibility to oversee preparation of all of the federal and State income tax returns necessary to report the various transactions.
+Joe’s responsibilities did not end with his planning activities in that Chapter 11 engagement.
+Once the plan of reorganization was confirmed and implemented, it was his responsibility to oversee preparation of all of the Federal and State income tax returns necessary to report the various transactions.

-For the past three years, Becky and Eva Leung have prepared the annual reports to beneficial interest holders of a creditors' grantor trust which arose from the bankruptcy of another financial corporation.
+For the past several years, Joe and Eva Leung have prepared the annual reports to beneficial interest holders of a creditors' grantor trust, which arose from the bankruptcy of another financial corporation.
 That engagement was a referral by the special credit officers from our earlier Chapter 11 case.

 Nina's court involvement in bankruptcy proceedings has also continued.
 Her recent expert witness successes include a mediated eighty percent reduction of a multimillion-dollar claim against the prior owners of a bankrupt storage tank manufacturing firm, and a Federal District Court jury judgment in favor of a major international oil company client in a dispute which arose from prior Bankruptcy Court proceedings.

 Not all of our firm's bankruptcy-related engagements have required our participation in Bankruptcy Court litigation, of course.
-During the past several years Becky and Eva have represented various bankruptcy estates during Internal Revenue Service examinations in which several million dollars of claimed income tax refunds were questioned.
+During the past several years our firm has represented various bankruptcy estates during Internal Revenue Service examinations in which several million dollars of claimed income tax refunds were questioned.
 Their success in those examinations significantly assisted in the plan confirmation process.

 And we have performed engagements for financially-troubled firms that did not involve bankruptcy proceedings at all, including liquidations and successful reorganizations.
 Joe recently concluded a tax planning engagement for a vertically-integrated group of fruit companies in which the taxpayer corporations avoided responsibility for over thirty million dollars in debt with virtually no current income tax consequences.